There are many advantages and disadvantages of direct marketing that you need to consider before launching a campaign.

 Measurable

-Direct marketing can be followed and controlled to effectively analyze the results of the campaign.
+Direct marketing can be tracked and controlled in order to effectively analyze campaign results.

 Affordable